Christopher Perkins (priest): Numerous Titles

-He was appointed as Dean of Carlisle in 1595.
+Perkins was appointed as Dean of Carlisle in 1595.
 On 20 February 1597 he was admitted member of Gray's Inn.
 On 16 Sept.
 1597 he was elected M.P. for Ripon, and again on 21 October 1601; he frequently took part in the mercantile business of the House of Commons.
 On the accession of James I his annuity was increased; in 1603 he was on a commission for suppressing books printed without authority; on 23 July he was knighted by the king at Whitehall, and on 20 March 1605 was admitted commoner of the college of advocates.
 From 1604 to 1611 he was M.P. for Morpeth; he also acted as deputy to Sir Daniel Donne, master of requests, whom he succeeded in 1617.
 In 1620 he subscribed to the Virginia Company.

 He died late in August 1622, and was buried on 1 September on the north side of the long aisle in Westminster Abbey.